AMERICAN ENTERPRISE UTILIZES VIVANTIO ITSM TOOL ACROSS MULTIPLE SERVICE TEAMS

 But as the business grew, the company decided to invest in an ITSM software solution to keep up with its needs.
 “We reached a point where we thought, ‘How do we get an affordable, customizable system that empowers our team without requiring domain and coding knowledge?’
 And that’s when we started looking at Vivantio,” said Burt Hixenbaugh, Cloud Architect at American Enterprise.

-Although American Enterprise was originally only considering a platform for one department, Burt quickly realized that Vivantio could be implemented company-wide: Human Resources now relies on the platform for employee form submissions; Facilities currently fulfills shipping service requests through the platform; Marketing uses it to request compliance reviews; and the Legal department relies on Vivantio for contracts, privacy and security reports, and legal research requests.
+Although American Enterprise was originally only considering a service management tool for one department, Burt quickly realized that Vivantio could be implemented company-wide: Human Resources now relies on the platform for employee form submissions; Facilities currently fulfills shipping service requests through the platform; Marketing uses it to request compliance reviews; and the Legal department relies on Vivantio for contracts, privacy and security reports, and legal research requests.

 The company wanted a platform that offers the right features without being overly complicated and overwhelming to users, and the IT department was hoping to avoid having their own teams managing deployment, maintenance, and programming—all of which are services Vivantio has expertise in and provides.